 - Wind farms

-- Rugged materials to withstand tough conditions
+- Rugged materials which are strong, durable and resilient enough to withstand the tough conditions

 Rugged servers for harsh environments